Trees for the Future Grows Up with Microsoft 365

 TREES has just under 300 employees, but only 10% work in the Maryland Headquarters.
 The other team members are in the project regions, to better understand local context and truly help both the farmers and their land thrive– based on their individual and community needs.
 Here you’ll learn how their sub-Saharan community finds value in using Teams and the Microsoft 365 stack on their mobile devices.

-Training and Adoption Changes
+Training & Adoption Changes

 When rolling out a new platform, eGroup Enabling Technologies and TREES agreed that it’s critical to meet the user community “where they are.”
 It’s no surprise, training is in the DNA at TREES.
 Education is foundational to help farmers gain independence.
 In fact, most of the TREES team is made-up of trainers that travel daily to educate farmers on techniques and ensure they are successful.